dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 data, but you don't know why.
 In statistics, gaussian mixture models use Pearson's Method of Moments technique to infer latent variables modeled as individual gaussian distributions.
-Using this method, your myster distribution can be approximated by summing together the gaussians that represent the latent variables.
+Using this method, your mystery distribution can be approximated by summing together the gaussians that represent the latent variables.
 The machine learning application will learn the parameters and offsets that correspond to the hidden variables, which may also be denoted as clusters.
 However,